How to Create Table in MySQL

 The parameters shown in the above code are described below:

-• CarID INT = CarID is a field name and INT is the datatype which is used to id of the car in the integer type value.
+• CarID INT = CarID is a field name, and INT is the datatype that is used to identify the car in the integer type value.

-• ModelName VARCHAR = ModelName is a field name and VARCHAR is the datatype that is used to store data in the variable and character type in the table with its maximum size of 255.
+• ModelName VARCHAR = ModelName is a field name, and VARCHAR is the datatype that is used to store data in the variable and character type in the table, with a maximum size of 255.

-• ManufacturingYear YEAR = ManufacturingYear is the field name and YEAR is the datatype which is used to store manufacturing of the car model in the table.
+• ManufacturingYear YEAR = ManufacturingYear is the field name, and YEAR is the datatype that is used to store the manufacturing year of the car model in the table.

-• VehicleMileage INT= VehicleMileage is the field name and it stores the mileage of the car in the INT datatype.
+• VehicleMileage INT: VehicleMileage is the field name, and it stores the car’s mileage in the INT datatype.

-• City VARCHAR = City is the field name and VARCHAR is the datatype which stores the location of the car manufacturing in the table.
+• City VARCHAR City is the field name, and VARCHAR is the datatype that stores the location of the car manufacturing in the table.

-• Image BLOB = Image is the field name and BLOB is the data that is used to store the images of the car in the large binary type datatype.
+• Image BLOB = Image is the field name, and BLOB is the data that is used to store the images of the car in a large binary type.

-Step 4: To create the table successfully press ENTER key.
+Step 4: To create the table successfully, press the ENTER key.

-Step 5: If you want to check whether the table is created successfully or not with the defined structure, type the below-given command in the cmd.
+Step 5: If you want to check whether the table is created successfully or not with the defined structure, type the following command in the CMD.

 MySQL> DESCRIBE CAR_INVENTORY;

-Step 1: We should first need to launch the MySQL Workbench and log in using the username and password that you want.
+Step 1: First, launch MySQL Workbench and log in using the username and password of your choice.

 Step 2: Now, move to the Navigation Tab and click on the Schema Menu.
-Here we can see all previously created databases and creates a new database.
-As I want to use the previously created database “voter_database”, so I have selected this one by double-clicking on it.
+Here, we can view all previously created databases and create a new one.
+As I want to use the previously created database, “voter_database”, I have selected it by double-clicking on it.

-Step 3: After selecting the database we will get all menus under the database.
-These sub-menus are tables, views, functions, and stored procedures, as shown in the below screen.
+Step 3: After selecting the database, we will display all the menus associated with the database.
+These sub-menus are tables, views, functions, and stored procedures, as shown in the screen below.

-Step 4: Now select the table sub-menu and click the right side and select the “Create Table” option.
-We can also click the “Create Table” icon for creating a table as shown in the screenshot.
+Step 4: Now select the table sub-menu, click on the right side, and select the “Create Table” option.
+We can also click the “Create Table” icon to create a table, as shown in the screenshot.

-Step 5: On the new table screen, we need to fill in all the details.
-To create a table here we will enter the table name first.
+Step 5: On the new table screen, fill in all the details.
+To create a table, we will first enter the table name.
 In this, I enter the table name as “Voters”.

 Step 6: Then click inside the middle windows and fill in the column or field details.
-Here the many columns name contains many data type that are available in Windows on-screen such as primary key, Not NULL, unique index, Binary, Unsigned Data type, AUTO Incremental, etc.
+Here, the many column names contain various data types available in Windows on-screen, such as primary key, Not NULL, unique index, Binary, Unsigned Data type, AUTO_INCREMENT, etc.

-Here, I create a table with the following fields with the below-defined data structure.
+Here, I create a table with the following fields, defined by the data structure below.

 Field NameData TypeDescription